montteiropedro/montteiropedro/README.md

 - 👋 Hi, I’m Pedro.
-- 🧠 I've already passed through HTML, CSS and JavaScript, but there's always room for more learning.
-I also learned a little bit of Node.js with Express.js, but I didn't really delve into it too much (but i'm willing to learn it more seriously in the future).
+- 🧠 HTML, CSS, JavaScript, Node.js (Express.js), MongoDB (Mongoose) and GIT (basic).
-- 🌱 I’m currently learning React.js, some Node.js and Ruby too.
+- 🌱 I’m currently learning React.js and Ruby.
-- 💞️ I’m looking to collaborate on Front-End Web Development projects.
+- 💞️ I’m looking to become a Full Stack Developer.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/montteiropedro/">LinkedIn</a> | <a href="mailto:c.montteiropedro@gmail.com">Email</a>

 <!---